Microsoft unveils Xbox One S PlayerUnknown’s Battlegrounds (PUBG) Bundle

 - 1-month Xbox Game Pass trial so you can discover over 100 Xbox One games across three generations of games.
 Xbox Game Pass members will also receive access to new games from Microsoft Studios like Sea of Thieves, State of Decay 2 and Crackdown 3 on the same date as at their global launch.

-Sadly, you cant have the Xbox One S PlayerUnknown’s Battlegrounds (PUBG) Bundle today.
+Sadly, you can't have the Xbox One S PlayerUnknown’s Battlegrounds (PUBG) Bundle today.
 With that said, you can apparently pre-order it for $299 immediately.
 It seems to be sold out already at the online Microsoft Store, so your best bet is to go to a local store to see if pre-orders are available.
-If not, you will have try your luck just walking into a store on the launch day -- February 20.
+If not, you will have to try your luck just walking into a store on the launch day -- February 20.

 Have you ever played PUBG?
 Am I wrong about it sucking?
 Please tell me in the comments below.